danfmaia/CodeQuery-API/privacy.md

 ## Contact

-For any questions or concerns regarding this Privacy Policy, please reach out at [Insert Contact Information].
+If you have any questions or concerns regarding this Privacy Policy, please create an issue on the GitHub repository: https://github.com/yourusername/autocoder-gpt-api/issues.